-Here are the best lenses for the Canon EOS Digital Rebel, known as the 300D in Europe and KISS Digital in Asia.
-A wide selection of focal lengths for several kinds of photography is mentioned.
-Additionally, each section will have other options for higher or lower prices.
+Here are the best lenses for the Canon EOS Rebel Digital Rebel.
+A wide variety of focal lengths for several kinds of photography are mentioned.
+Additionally, each section will have additional alternatives for higher or lower prices.

-There are plenty of options available that every photographer should be able to find something they'd want in their camera bag.
-Bear in mind that the recommended lenses are the same for other Canon EOS cameras.
+There are plenty of possibilities available that virtually every photographer should be able to find something they’d want in their camera bag.

-Here is the list of the best lenses to use:
+This is the short list of the best lenses to use:

 - Best All-Around Zoom: Canon EF-S 17-55mm f/2.8 IS USM

 - Best Telephoto Zoom: Sigma 18-300mm f/3.5-6.3 DC OS

 - Best Prime Lens: Canon EF 50mm f/1.8 STM

 - Best Lens for Portraits: Canon EF 85mm f/1.8 USM

 - Best Lens for Sports & Wildlife: Tamron SP 150-600mm f/5-6.3 Di VC USD G2

 - Best Lens for Landscapes: Canon EF 20mm f/2.8 USM